RetroPie/RetroPie-Docs/docs/RetroAchievements.md

 cheevos_enable = true
 ```

-Since RetroArch 1.3.2 (used in RetroPie 3.7), the Hardcore Mode is supported.
-It disables the savestates and is optional.
+The Hardcore Mode disables the savestates and is optional.
 If you want to enable it add this line too:

 ```
 cheevos_hardcore_mode_enable = true